Akron Children's Logo

 The third year also consists of research as well as time on the inpatient hematology-oncology service.
 You will focus on completing a research project with the goal of a first-author publication in a peer-reviewed journal.
 You will also be expected to function at an attending level with minimal (but always available) direction from the hematology-oncology faculty.

-You will participate in regular didactics, such as weekly interdisciplinary oncology conferences.
+Throughout fellowship, you will participate in regular didactics, such as weekly interdisciplinary oncology conferences.
 Bi-monthly lectures cover the core topics for board certification and are presented in an 18-month cycle.
-Monthly didactics include an interdisciplinary hematology conference, Reflective Practice and Leadership, and monthly board review sessions.
+Monthly didactics include an interdisciplinary hematology conference, and monthly board review sessions.
 Divisional journal club is held every other month.

 Vacation